AU-BCE-EE/ALFAM2-data/README.md

 The only obvious reason for doing so is to update the database after making a correction to submitted data or data processing code.
 (Submitted data, as spreadsheet templates (usually) completed by data submitters, can be found in the `data-submitted` directory.)
-For changes to only the most recent submitted file, only the highest numbered file, for the latest uptake period, needs to be run.
+For changes to only the most recent submitted file, only the highest numbered file, for the latest submission period, needs to be run.
-Because of changes in base R and add-on packages over time, seeing R return an error when updating earlier uptake periods, or even the latest period some time after the latest update by database developers, is possible (e.g., [this](https://github.com/sashahafner/ALFAM2-data/issues/45) problem was caused by a change in base R).
+Because of changes in base R and add-on packages over time, seeing R return an error when updating earlier submission periods, or even the latest period some time after the latest update by database developers, is possible (e.g., [this](https://github.com/sashahafner/ALFAM2-data/issues/45) problem was caused by a change in base R).
 The record of R and add-on package versions in `logs/*/R_package_version.txt` should help sort out any of these problems.

 # Directory structure